Automated grading for online exams: A comprehensive guide

 Grading Method:

-Manual or assisted scoring using TestInvite’s rubric evaluation.
+AI assisted scoring using TestInvite’s rubric evaluation.

 Evaluation Framework: STAR (Situation, Task, Action, Result)